xieyuheng/inner/topics/logic/linear-logic.md

   - The additive conj `&` means we can choice to `send` different messages to the channel,
   - The additive disj `⊕` means we might `receive` different messages from the channel.

+  Note that, sending message is the dual of receiving message, and conditional is done by receiving messages and pattern matching, thus pattern matching is the dual of method call in object oriented programming.

+  - Recall Sandi Metz' anti-conditional programming.

-- How about type of actor?
+- TODO How about type of actor?

-  It must be similar, because actor and channel+process can simulate each other.
+  - Maybe it is similarly linear logic, because actor and channel+process can simulate each other.

+  - Maybe it is not linear logic, because given a actor, we can only send messages to it, but we can not receive messages from it.

 | symbol   | derive               | name (Girard) | identifier | meaning                                         |
 | -------- | -------------------- | ------------- | ---------- | ----------------------------------------------- |